VukPizurica/shoply-backend/README.md

 frontend: https://github.com/VukPizurica/shoply-frontend<br>

 Frontend is available on https://shoplyapplication.netlify.app/ Backend needs to be downloaded from GitHub repository and started on localhost 8080.
-SQL server needs to be running and there has to be a connection with uername root and password root.
+SQL server needs to be running and there has to be a connection with username root and password root.

 Note: During deployment of frontend, Page Not Found Error ocassionally happens, in that case just return to the HomePage.
 This doesn't happen when frontend is running on localhost.